mrigorir/calculator-app/README.md

 - Use CSS to create the calculator layout.

 - Use logic files to make basic operations.

+- Use of React hooks on functional components.

 ## Image Preview
 ![Screenshot Main Page](./src/img/capture.jpg)